 Works similar to apply vector / Position puzzle.

-Detects if there is a collision at the moment of a specified body with another body (or any body from a list or group).
-If there is a collision, the puzzle in the "upon collide" slot are triggered, otherwise in the "upon no collide".
+Detects if there is a collision at the moment of a specified body with another body (or any body from a list or a group).
+If there is a collision, the puzzles in the "if touching do" slot are triggered, otherwise - in the "if not touching do".

 The collision info puzzle outputs a dictionary with the following fields: